Category Archives: Russian Royals

 After Ivan’s death, Praskovia lived in Alexei I’s Izmailovo Estate outside of Moscow and began a long-term affair with her steward, the noble Vassili Alexeievich Yushkov who was accepted by Peter I as a member of his sister-in-law’s household.
 Peter’s surviving daughters Elizabeth (the future Empress) and Anna (the mother of the future Peter III) were educated in Praskovia’s household.

 In 1708, Praskovia and her family, by order of Peter I, moved to the new city of St. Petersburg where Peter gifted her with a home on the banks of the Neva River.
 She had great respect for her brother-in-law Peter I and often served as the first lady, welcoming visitors to the Russian court.
-Praskovia understood the need for the changes Peter was making in Russia, and raised her daughters and held her court in a modern Western manner, which made her well-regarded by Peter.
+Praskovia understood the need for the changes Peter was making in Russia.
+She raised her daughters and held her court in a modern Western manner, which made her well-regarded by Peter.

 Annunciation Church at Alexander Nevsky Monastery; Photo Credit – Автор: Gautama buddha – собственная работа, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16548438